fqez/bootcamp_100/README.md

-## Bootcamp 100 days of Pyton meets Java
+## Bootcamp 100 days of Pyton

 This repo will contain all de work proposed on the '100 Days of Code: The Complete Python Pro Bootcamp'.

-The main objective of this is to recreate all this work (whenever possible) in Java/Spring, to refresh the fundamentals.
+The main objective of this work is to refresh (and hopefuly learn new) concepts of Python in order to master the language.
+Starting with advanced level but refreshing basic concepts first.

  ### Repo structure 🔱